C-Sinclair/DigitalCV/README.md

 [] Vim buffer in bottom left whilst code is on screen [] Buzzwords page
-   [] Linked to via tooltip hover on revolving buzzword feed
+   [] Linked to via tooltip hover on revolving buzzword feed [] Move c.sinclair.software to point to the new firebase deploy [] Add a banner pointing to the old netlify site

 * Might not need the links to Firebase etc in the public index.html